 Every now again an incredible new ingredient in the science of skincare will surface and become the hottest trend.
-Some come and go but others, such as the latest hydration booster hyaluronic acid, will stand the test of time because they have visible, long lasting results.
+Some come and go but others, such as the latest hydration booster hyaluronic acid, will stand the test of time because they have visible long-lasting results.
 Find out more about this beauty must-have and how the acid can be used at home and in regular cosmetic procedures for maximum effect.

-It’s a bit of a scary name, and you may not be comfortable putting an acid on your skin, but in fact hyaluronic acid is a naturally occurring substance in the body.
+It’s a bit of a scary name, and you may not be comfortable putting an acid on your skin, but in fact, hyaluronic acid is a naturally occurring substance in the body.
 It is found in the skin and plays a significant role in the skin’s hydration – one molecule can hold 1,000 times its weight in water!

 Although we already have an amount of hyaluronic acid in our skin, the body’s natural production of it slows down as we age.
-This is why ageing skin often looks dehydrated and dry – and why boosting the skin with hyaluronic acid can give a plumper and more youthful appearance.
+This is why ageing skin often looks dehydrated and dry – and why boosting the skin can give a plumper and more youthful appearance.
 The more acid the skin has, the more water it can retain.

 How can hyaluronic acid be used on the skin?

 Now we’ve established how important this compound is, you probably want to know how it can be used to boost your skincare regime!
 The good news is that hyaluronic acid has been used in good skin serums and creams as an active ingredient for some time.
-It’s a key moisturising ingredient because of the way it attracts and retains moisture, which in turn improves the elasticity and texture of the skin, and the appearance of lines and wrinkles.
+It’s a key moisturising ingredient because of the way it attracts and retains moisture, which in turn improves the elasticity and texture of the skin and the appearance of lines and wrinkles.

 Hyaluronic acid is a key ingredient in dermal fillers, which are injected into certain areas of the face to improve the effects of ageing such as wrinkles and saggy skin.
-It is also used to rejuvenate the skin as part of mesotherapy, improving the texture and firmness of the skin all over the face and neck.
+It is also used to rejuvenate the skin as part of mesotherapy improving the texture and firmness of the skin all over the face and neck.

-Hyaluronic acid has a wealth of advantages for the skin’s appearance, and as a naturally occurring molecule it can breathe new life into your tired, lacklustre skin.
+Hyaluronic acid has a wealth of advantages for the skin’s appearance, and as a naturally occurring molecule, it can breathe new life into your tired, lacklustre skin.
 It’s a no-brainer for any anti-ageing treatment.